coreybrooks/corey-inventory-app/README.md

 A picture is worth a thousand words for scientific reasons: The brain processes visual information 60,000 times faster than text.
 Forty percent of all nerve fibers connected to the brain are linked to the retina.
 Visual information comprises 90 percent of the data that comes to our brain, suggesting that our neurological pathways might even prefer pictorial displays over text.

 -----
 Kanban has also been adapted to help with workflow for software development, but manufacturing is a good example of its benefits.
 Picture an assembly line full of workers that are prompted on how to switch tasks simply by seeing a certain color.
-For example, what if you could view a yellow card and instantly associate that color with a set of several pre-defined tasks:  stop this, start that, get ready for that, this is what's next, etc.  Our brains can associate the meaning behind visual signals much faster than reading text.
+For example, a yellow card can be associated with a set of several pre-defined tasks: stop this, start that, get ready for that, this is what's next, etc. Our brains can associate the meaning behind visual signals much faster than reading text.

 #### This application uses Kanban principles to streamline the inventory process by using color-coding to help the brain process information faster

 There are several inefficiencies this app solves:

-* The time is takes to scan the inventory text to find the item
+* The time is takes to find the item on the checklist
-* The method that is used to choose which item to check
+* The method used to choose which item to check next
 * The issue of having items stored in more than one location
 * The problem of moving back and forth between locations to find items
 * The time is takes to sum the data and calculate the order after the count is complete